A New Path to the Waterfall

 To mark the diversity of collaborations and explorations by the artists and students, CAG invites the public to visit a special installation at the Gallery on Nelson Street of the work produced from each project, open throughout summer 2018.

 A limited edition publication of six printed pieces by each of the artists and students will be available for purchase in the CAG Book Shop from fall 2018.

 Located near the heart of Chinatown, Lord Strathcona is Vancouver’s oldest elementary school.
 Since its beginnings, the school has drawn a diverse population, forming a community that is multicultural and deeply connected to its surroundings, especially the Strathcona Community Centre with which it shares its site.

-A New Path to the Waterfall is generously supported by the Vancouver Park Board, the City of Vancouver, The Vancouver Foundation, TELUS Community Board, the Hamber Foundation and Artstarts/Artists in the Classroom.
+A New Path to the Waterfall is generously supported by TELUS Community Board, Vancouver Foundation, Artstarts/Artists in the Classroom and the Hamber Foundation.

 The Contemporary Art Gallery gratefully acknowledges support for the Burrard Marina Field House Studio Residency program from Vancouver Board of Parks and Recreation and the City of Vancouver, along with many private and individual donors.